HeliosLang/compiler/README.md

 This repository contains a reference compiler for Plutus-Light, written in javascript.

-Use the following how-to guide to jump straight into the action:
+Use the following how-to guide to jump straight in:
   * [How to use Plutus-Light with cardano-cli](HOW_TO_CARDANO_CLI.md)

 Note that the Plutus-Light library also contains a function to deserialize existing Plutus-Core scripts (see second example below).